Teiid-Designer/teiid-designer-samples/cli/import-edit-vdb.md

-### Overview
+### Import and edit a VDB

-This article shows how to use the VDB Builder cli to import and edit a VDB interactively.
+This sample shows how to use the VDB Builder cli to import and edit a VDB interactively.
 Use this sample as a starting point for working with your own VDBS.

-Remember, you can use __tab completion__ to see the available commands and sub-command options, or use __help command__ to see command details.
+Remember, you can use __tab completion__ to see the available commands and sub-command options, or use __help__ to see command details.

 ### Requirements

-* VDB Builder cli installed - refer to the [Installation Instructions](install-cli.md) for details
+* Install VDB Builder cli - refer to the [Installation Instructions](install-cli.md) for details

 ### Import a VDB